dock2dock/docker/README.md

 - nav-tasks

   The `nav-tasks` image is periodically polls the NAV API to retrieve newly modified sales orders.
-It runs on a scheduled cron job (0 0/2 5-18 ? * MON,TUE,WED,THU,FRI,SAT,SUN *).
+It runs on a scheduled cron job.

 ## NAV Integration